tkellen/kwm/README.md

 This is a learning exercise in operationalizing Kubernetes.
 The goal of this project is to provide a single-file bootstrap script for configuring a highly available Kubernetes cluster that can be used in any hosting environment.
-It intentionally avoids any cloud-provider-specific functionality.
+It intentionally avoids cloud-provider-specific functionality.

 ## TODO
+1. Finish getting DNS running.
-1. Front the whole thing with [Traefik].
+2. Front the whole thing with [Traefik].
-2. Finish writing docs.
+3. Finish writing docs.
-3. Parameterize yakb, right now it runs everything at once.
+4. Parameterize yakb, right now it runs everything at once.
-4. Start actually using this!
+5. Start actually using this.

 ## Setup
 1. Clone this repository.